scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/17/17
+I learned about factorials, and refreshed on if and and/or statements.
+I worked on the wifi project for the majority of the class, and am asking many questions.
+Currently, I am working on the if statements that check for ones and zeros.
+I am working very hard on this project, and I am learning so much about code.
+I am learning the wifi code, and how to think like a programmer.
+I am planning on researching more into how to use python.
+The more frustrated I get, the more I want to figure it out.
+I am getting more and more intrested in making my own code the way I think.
+I want my code to be unique to how I think and how my brain puts together information.
+Can't wait till I figure out the wifi project.

+# Reflection
 ## 7/14/17
 Today, I learned how to properly do the box and dot code.
 My code was incorrect in the end.
 I was trying to get the hoizontal dots to show up, but it only worked with 2 across.
 I was trying to multiply rather than use loops.
 I was trying to do print((x) * (y)) to get it to go down and right, but this does not work.
 I also learned about password crackers.
 I tried finding the password to the classword wifi, and worked very long.
 I was about to shut it down, and at one point was doing it wrong.
 I then tried password.
 The password was password, the most common password used.
 I tried this before in a list, but since I was doing it wrong, it would have never worked.
 I tried hard today, and learned that coding always gets harder.
 There is no easy way to do it, I just have to keep trying different ways.
 I have to look at the big picture and try to find a way to make it work in order.